Axiver/examplesites/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Installing for notes on how to deploy the project on a live system.
+See Installing (Coming soon) for notes on how to deploy the project on a live system.

 ### Prerequisites

-You will require a server of any flavour such as [Apache](https://www.apache.org/)/[Nginx](https://www.nginx.com/) for the outside world to interact and view the website.
+You will require a webserver of any flavour such as [Apache](https://www.apache.org/)/[Nginx](https://www.nginx.com/) for the outside world to interact and view the website.

 ## Contributing